 This very specific dream is common, particularly if you’re deeply worried about some aspect of your personal life, or are feeling blocked or frustrated.

-Dreams about being chased
+11. Dreams about being chased

 If you’ve ever dreamed about being chased you’ve probably woken up out of breath and panicky.
 But what does it mean?

-"Being chased in a dream strongly suggests that you’re trying to avoid someone or something," explains Theresa.
+"Being chased in a dream strongly suggests that you’re trying to avoid someone or something," explains Cheung.
 "Running, or feeling the need to hide or escape usually carries the same meaning, even when there’s no specific threat.
 When the identity of the threat is apparent, it may give clues.
-But if it remains vague, generalised or unknown, as it often does, the chances are it has an emotional source.
-Maybe you’re trying to hide from painful feelings, or perhaps you’re running away from a responsibility or expectation, either self-imposed or put on you by others."
+But if it remains vague, generalized, or unknown, as it often does, the chances are it has an emotional source.
+Maybe you’re trying to hide from painful feelings, or perhaps you’re running away from responsibility or expectation, either self-imposed or put on you by others."

-Dreams with secret rooms
+12. Dreams with secret rooms

 A house or home in a dream represents yourself.
 Just as with you, there’s an inside and an outside.
-So, rooms that are locked, unknown or secret could mean there are areas of your personal transformation that are not yet being expressed - whether you are not aware of them or are not capitalising on them.
+So, rooms that are locked, unknown or secret could mean there are areas of your personal transformation that are not yet being expressed - whether you are not aware of them or are not capitalizing on them.

 And, that's not all.
-"An empty room room suggests you aren’t taking steps to get to know your own strengths and talents: inspiration is waiting to happen," says Theresa.
+"An empty room suggests you aren’t taking steps to get to know your own strengths and talents: inspiration is waiting to happen," says Cheung.
 "But bear in mind that a hidden room can also be where your dark side is to be found.
 You need to face this aspect of yourself and come to terms with it."

-Dreams about flying or floating
+13. Dreams about flying or floating

-"It’s generally a symbol of something happening in your life that gives you a high," explains Theresa.
+Flying through the air in your dreams probably feels like a positive, exciting dream -and the good news is, that’s exactly what it is.
+"It’s generally a symbol of something happening in your life that gives you a high," explains Cheung.
 "Perhaps you’ve achieved, or are about the achieve, something significant.
-It can relate to travel, work, relationships or a personal project.
+It can relate to travel, work, relationships, or a personal project.
 It may also come from a sense of freedom, the lifting of restrictions after a period of confinement, or perhaps a leap forward in your personal development."

 Pay attention to the direction you’re flying in: upwards, or flying high, suggests spiritual growth or worldly ambitions.
 Downwards or flying low to the ground suggests newfound determination and strength.
-Plus, backwards suggests happy memories.
+Plus, backward suggests happy memories.
 Whichever it is, there’s very little to worry about here!

 Other common dreams and what they meaning